-ity of health care for minority patients are well documented.
-Two reports from the Institute of Medicine, Crossing the Quality Chasm: A New Health System for the 21st Century1 and Unequal Treatment: Confronting Racial and Ethnic Disparities in Health Care,2 concluded that minority patients experience a lower quality of care across a wide range of conditions even after adjusting for health insurance coverage and socioeconomic status.
+IFFERENCES IN THE QUALity of health care for minority patients are well documented.
+Two reports from the Institute of a lower quality of care across a wide range of conditions even after adjusting for health insurance coverage and socioeconomic status.
 Some studies suggest that disparities in receipt of certain health care services are a result of bias or racism.
 An alternative hypothesis is that disparities can be explained, in part, by where care is received.
 Thus, the relevant research and policy question might be restated as follows: Are racial disparities a result primarily of discrimination, bias, or lack of cultural understanding by providers and practitioners so that minority patients receive worse quality care than nonminority patients in the same institutions, or are they a result of patterns of care seeking and service delivery resulting in minority patients receiving care from lower quality providers?
 In other words, are racial disparities the result of who you are or where you seek care?